Dragonheart: Box office

-Home video
+Home media

 Dragonheart was released on VHS on November 19, 1996, and on DVD as a "Collector's Edition" on March 31, 1998.
+A THX certified widescreen VHS version would debut on September 9, 1997.
 The film was later released on HD DVD on May 29, 2007.
 Dragonheart and Dragonheart: A New Beginning were released on a one-disc print known as "2 Legendary Tales" on March 2, 2004.
 Dragonheart was released on Blu-ray Disc on March 27, 2012.
+Shout!
+Factory released the film in 4K on Blu-ray on February 28, 2023.

 Merchandising and marketing

+The film's first official trailer featured Enya's song "Pax Deorum" from her album The Memory of Trees.

 Kenner released a toy line based on the main characters and additional dragons that weren't shown or mentioned in the film.
 Revell (under their Promodeler line) produced and released only 5000 units of a limited edition vinyl model kit of Draco and Bowen, sculpted by John Dennett.
-The film's first official trailer featured Enya's song "Pax Deorum" from her album The Memory of Trees.
 In 1996, Topps released trading cards for the film, and the comics division published a two-issue comic adaptation.

 Other media

 Novelization

 Charles Edward Pogue wrote a 262-page novelization, Dragonheart, published by The Berkley Publishing Group in June 1996.
 The first edition shows Pogue as the sole author, but the book is frequently listed with Johnson as co-author.

 Based on his original screenplay, with "several new inspirations that weren't in any of the various drafts", it is faithful to his vision of Dragonheart as the transcendent film it should have been.
 It was released in several languages and five editions in the U.S. to widespread critical acclaim.
 Readers praised Pogue's writing and how the book develops the story, setting, and characters more than the film, noting its darker and more serious tone than the film's.

-In 1999, Adriana Gabriel adapted the movie into a junior novelization.
+In 1999, Adriana Gabriel adapted the film into a junior novelization.

 Video game

-After its release, Dragonheart spawned a spin-off 2D hack and slash game for the PlayStation, Saturn, PC, and Game Boy called DragonHeart: Fire & Steel, made by Acclaim Entertainment.
+After its release, Dragonheart spawned a spin-off 2D hack and slash game for the PlayStation, Saturn, PC, and Game Boy called Dragonheart: Fire & Steel, made by Acclaim Entertainment.